CleverTap/clevertap-react-native/docs/integration.md

         // ...
     }
     ```
-4. From clevertap-react-native **v0.8.1** onwards developers can make their `Application` class extend `CleverTapApplication` to support Push Notification click callback out of the box and to register activity lifecycle events.
+4. From clevertap-react-native **v0.8.1** onwards developers can make their `Application` class extend `CleverTapApplication` to support Push Notification click callback in killed state out of the box.
 Before v0.8.1 developers were forced to write logic for push click callback and register activity lifecycle to their `Application` class manually which is being abstract out in `CleverTapApplication` class.

     ```
    import com.clevertap.react.CleverTapApplication;